 Degrees / Education

 - MPhil, Applied Physics, Columbia University, 1999

-- MS, Electrical Engineering, Acoustics, Catholic University of America, 1994
+- MS, Engineering, Acoustics, Catholic University of America, 1994

 - BA, Physics & Music, Drew University, 1990

-Light-matter interactions, ferroelectricity, photovoltaics, condensed matter physics, electronic materials, Raman scattering spectroscopy, thin film science & technology
+Light-matter interactions, ferroelectricity, photovoltaics, condensed matter physics, electronic materials, Raman scattering spectroscopy, RF microwave response in dielectric films, thin film science & technology